sanwu-maizi/MachineLearningHW/README.md

 # MachineLearningHW
->Here's my HW of the MachineLearningHW
+>Here's my HW of the MachineLearningHW.

->I will try my best to finish all of the HW😉
+>I will try my best to finish all of the HW.😉